tryexceptpass/sofi-unity3d/README.md

 ## Execution
 1. Start the game world by running the executable you downloaded above or start it directly from Unity3D.
 This will wait for a websocket server at port 9000.
 2. Run the python code: `python server.py`.
 This will start the slide deck I used at PyCaribbean and start a twitter listener for #python which will spawn objects as tweets come in.

+## Disabling the slides
+If you'd like to just watch the tweets roll in, disabling the slides is easy enough, just comment or remove any lines that call `displayslide()`.
+Please note that you could easily repurpose this function for other things along with the `onkeyboard()` callback.